1913 Giro d'Italia: Changes from the 1912 Giro d'Italia

 Outside the yearly changes in the route, race length, and number of stages, the biggest change to how the general classification was to be calculated.
 The race organizers decided to change back to the way the general classification had been calculated in the earlier editions, by the individual and the awarding of points based on how high the rider placed in each stage rather than doing a team points based system like the previous edition.

 Participants

 Of the 99 riders that began the Giro d'Italia on 6 May, 35 of them made it to the finish in Milan on 22 May.
 Riders were allowed to ride on their own or as a member of a team.
 There were eight teams that competed in the race: Ganna-Dunlop, Gerbi-Dunlop, Globo-Dunlop, Legnano-Dunlop, Maino-Pirelli, Otav-Pirelli, Peugeot Italy-Tedeschi, and Stucchi-Dunlop.

 The peloton was composed completely of Italians.
 The field featured three former Giro d'Italia champions in the 1909 winner Luigi Ganna, three-time winner and returning champion Carlo Galetti, and returning champion Eberardo Pavesi.
 Other notable Italian riders that started the race included Giovanni Rossignoli, Alfredo Sivocci, Carlo Oriani, and Giuseppe Azzini.

+Among the riders was Edoardo Bardelli, who had recently turned seventeen.
+Bardelli is the youngest rider to have started the Giro d'Italia.